-- Seed: All types of birdseed are suitable for summer fare, but black oil sunflower seeds, hearts or chips are the most popular option for a wide range of bird species.
+All types of birdseed are suitable for summer fare, but black oil sunflower seeds, hearts, or chips are the most popular option for a wide range of bird species.
 Nyjer will also attract finches, while mixed seed caters to different songbird species.

-- Fruit: Many songbirds enjoy cut up fruit.
-Apple chunks, banana slices and orange halves will attract orioles, northern cardinals, gray catbirds, summer tanagers and other colorful birds.
+Many songbirds eat fruit.
+Apple chunks, banana slices, and orange halves will attract orioles, northern cardinals, gray catbirds, summer tanagers, and other colorful birds.
 These foods can be offered in a platform feeder or used to fill a suet cage for easy hanging.

-- Jelly: Just like fruit, jelly is a sweet treat for many birds.
+Just like fruit, jelly is a sweet treat for many birds.
 Both apple and grape jelly can be used to attract woodpeckers, American robins, gray catbirds, and orioles.
 Small dishes of jelly are best, just be sure that it doesn't go rancid or moldy in the summer heat before birds consume it all.

-- Nectar: Hummingbirds are the most popular types of birds that enjoy nectar, but orioles, woodpeckers and nuthatches have also been known to sip at sugar water feeders in the summer.
+Hummingbirds are the most popular types of birds that enjoy nectar, but other birds, such as orioles, woodpeckers, and nuthatches have also been known to sip at sugar-water feeders in the summer.
 In addition to nectar feeders, plant a variety of nectar-rich flowers for an abundant natural food source.

-- Mealworms: Insect-eating birds will appreciate mealworms at backyard feeders, particularly when they need to supply hungry nestlings with dozens of insects each day.
+Insect-eating birds will appreciate mealworms at backyard feeders, particularly when they need to supply hungry nestlings with dozens of insects each day.
 Mealworms are especially attractive to bluebirds, wrens, grosbeaks, and warblers.
 Fresh mealworms are best, but dried mealworms can also be added to seed mixes for birds to enjoy.

-- Peanuts: Shelled or whole peanuts are popular with jays, chickadees, titmice and nuthatches, and they can be offered in platform feeders, small dishes or specialized peanut feeders.
+Shelled or whole peanuts are popular with jays, chickadees, titmice, and nuthatches, and they can be offered in platform feeders, small dishes, or specialized peanut feeders.
 Small bits of peanuts can also be added to seed mixes.
 Avoid seasoned, flavored, or coated nuts, however, all of which are unsafe for wild birds.

-- Suet: It may seem contrary to offer suet during the heat of summer, but no-melt suet mixes (made with less fat) will attract woodpeckers, chickadees, and jays.
+It may seem contrary to offer suet during the heat of summer, but no-melt suet mixes (made with less fat) will attract woodpeckers, chickadees, and jays.
 They are a great source of energy during busy summer days of caring for hungry nestlings.
 Suet can also be crumbled, chopped, or shredded and offered in small dishes.

 While a greater variety of foods will attract more birds, backyard birders should take care not to offer less nutritious options during the summer when baby birds need the best food for healthy growth.
 Kitchen scraps, for example, are not suitable to feed birds during the summer.
-While small quantities of bread, cooked rice and other scraps won't harm adult birds when offered as very rare treats, these foods offer no nutrition for nestlings and other young birds.
+While small quantities of bread, cooked rice, and other scraps won't harm adult birds when offered as very rare treats, these foods offer no nutrition for nestlings and other young birds.
 Avoid offering this "bird junk food" during the months when young birds need a healthy diet to grow into strong, mature adults.

 Problems With Summer Bird Feeding

 While summer can be a great season to feed the birds, it can also be problematic.
-Other animals, including rats, mice, raccoons, deer and bears may visit backyard feeders hoping for an easy meal, and birdseed can quickly spoil in summer heat and humidity.
+Other animals, including rats, mice, raccoons, deer, and bears may visit backyard feeders hoping for an easy meal, and different foods can quickly spoil in the summer heat and humidity.

-To counteract these problems, check that each birdfeeder is operating correctly without loose ports or broken hinges that would invite pests to dine.
-Only put out enough food that can be eaten in 1-2 days, and consider putting feeders in a secure shed or garage at night to deter other animals if necessary.
-Check seed regularly for mildew, clumps or spoilage, and keep birdfeeders clean to prevent spreading diseases or parasites to other birds or humans.
+To counteract these problems, check that each bird feeder is operating correctly without loose ports or broken hinges that would invite pests to dine.
+Only put out enough food that can be eaten in one to two days, and consider putting feeders in a secure shed or garage at night to deter other animals if necessary.
+Check seed regularly for mildew, clumps, or spoilage, and keep feeders clean to prevent spreading diseases or parasites to other birds or humans.